D7EAD/mkPIVM/README.md

 ### Build pipeline

-Steps the build performs to turn raw shellcode into the emitted virtualized blob, end to end.
+Steps the build performs to turn raw shellcode into the emitted virtualized blob, end to end. _All graphs below apply to the 1.0.0 release, these have changed since then, but the idea is the same._

 ```mermaid
 flowchart TB